mwprogrammer/go-toolkit/README.md

 # go-toolkit

 A collection of small but useful packages that I use in my go applications.
 I primarily created this collection as a way to learn go as I learn best by solving problems.
-Apart from improving my go abilities - it's also been fun to learn about how common utilities are implemented at a lower level as I'm attempting to implement the packages using mostly Go's std library.
+Apart from improving my go abilities - it's also been fun to learn about how common utilities are implemented at a lower level as I'm attempting to implement the packages using go's std library with little to no dependencies.

-## Table of Contents

-1. Packages
-    - [Mail](#packages) - a simple package for creating and sending emails in golang applications.
-    - [Http]() - an easier but (hopefully!) flexible way of making HTTP requests.
-2. Roadmap
-3. Contributing
-4. License

 ## Packages